ohager/nanoflux-fusion/README.md

 Since version 0.5 a middleware interface is provided.
 Simply pass a function object with signature ``function(newState, oldState, actionName)`` to the ``FusionStore.use``.
 The middleware function __must__ return a new state, typically the received ``newState`` argument, or a modified version of it (see below).

+> Note: Nanoflux also provides a middleware interface (``Nanoflux.use()``), but that interface applies for the dispatcher.
+In case of Fusion, the dispatcher middleware isn't that useful, as it dispatches always to the same method (i.e. _on__fuse()_) with internally maintained arguments.

 ```javascript

 function LoggerMiddleware(){